Lu Su: In Romance of the Three Kingdoms

 Lu Su appeared as a character in the 14th-century historical novel Romance of the Three Kingdoms, which romanticises the historical events before and during the Three Kingdoms period.
+During his initial appearance, the novel does portray Lu Su's intelligence and generosity quite accurately, such as the story of granary anecdote.

+Furthermore, Lu Su also foresees the eventual fall of the Han Dynasty and Cao Cao's growing ambition.
+Therefore, he recommends Sun Quan to take advantage of the turmoil in the north, where Cao Cao are fighting his battles, and establish a good control of his regions as a preparation for himself to become an emperor (decades later, Sun Quan eventually becomes the Emperor of Wu).

-In the novel, Lu Su's role is significantly downplayed as compared to his historical counterpart, such that he is mainly used as a foil between Zhuge Liang and Zhou Yu to highlight their intelligence, especially for the former.
-He is also used to add minor comic relief to the rivalry between Zhuge Liang and Zhou Yu, particularly in the events leading to the Battle of Red Cliffs.
-Besides, he is also portrayed as an honest and sententious man who is often easily cheated and taken advantage of, resulting in his maladroit handling of the territorial dispute over Jing Province between Liu Bei and Sun Quan.
+But later in the novel, Lu Su's role is significantly downplayed as compared to his historical counterpart, such that he is mainly used as a foil between Zhuge Liang and Zhou Yu to highlight their intelligence, especially for the former.
+He is also used to add minor comic relief to the rivalry between Zhuge Liang and Zhou Yu, particularly in the events leading to the Battle of Red Cliffs in which Lu Su plays the mediating roles between the two strategists.
+Although he receives a high rank in Wu, he is also portrayed as an honest and sententious man who is often easily cheated and taken advantage of by Zhuge Liang's intellect, resulting in his maladroit handling of the territorial dispute over Jing Province between Liu Bei and Sun Quan.

 In popular culture

-Lu Su was first introduced as a playable character in the eighth instalment of Koei's Dynasty Warriors video game series and Warriors Orochi 4.
+Lu Su was first introduced as a playable character in the eighth installment of Koei's Dynasty Warriors video game series and Warriors Orochi 4.
 He also appears in Koei's strategy game series Romance of the Three Kingdoms.